 When the interface has not yet been defined, a list of template options are available in the design view (shown below).
 These options give you a starting point from which to build your interface.

-When a template is selected, the interface definition is updated with the template and the live view displays the resulting interface.
+When a template or example is selected, the interface definition is updated with the template and the live view displays the resulting interface.
 There are two categories of templates: layouts and examples.

 Each of the form templates contain both a Submit and a Cancel button.
 The Cancel button saves